Best Practices for Noise-Based Augmentation to Improve the Performance of Deployable Speech-Based Emotion Recognition Systems: Related Work

+Model robustness to noise or an adversarial attack can be evaluated by adding noise to the dataset and testing performance of the model.
+This method is commonly used for various tasks, such as, speech recognition, or speaker identification~\cite{abdullah2019practical}, whose perception is ideally independent of noise as discussed before.
+The closest task to ours, where the ground truth varies based on noise introduction, is sentiment analysis.
+In this case, the adversarial robustness is usually tested by flipping words to their synonyms, such that the meaning of the text remains the same, and analyzing how the predictions of the model change~\cite{ebrahimi2017hotflip}.
+There is not a direct parallel for the acoustics of speech.
+Hence, the introduction of noise for emotion recognition while assuring that the perception remains the same can be more difficult.

-To the best of our knowledge, this is the first work that looks at the effect of different kinds of real world noise and varying amounts of noise contamination on the human perception of emotion and its implication for noise-based augmentation for emotion datasets.
+To the best of our knowledge, this is the first work that has studied the effect of different kinds of real-world noise and varying amounts of noise contamination on the human perception of emotion and the implication of training on these datasets from the perspective of machine performance and robustness to adversarial attacks.